 Giving your money can sometimes be the least helpful option, as it is a temporary solution.
 And the heart-wrenching fact behind all of this, is that what we perceive as a simple act of kindness can reinforce that begging is a supported way of life, it’s justified, and there is a future for it.
 While our intentions are good, we can actually ending up doing harm.
 There is a tension between experiencing the harsh reality of poverty and having a heart to help.
 It’s in those moments we need to remain open to God’s word and His leading.

 Personal revelation is key.
 Andrew Merry encourages each of us to wrestle with the issue ourselves before we find ourselves face to face with a beggar.

 If you’re visiting an area where donating cash could do more harm than good, prepare your response so you’re not taken by surprise.
 Most importantly, remember that a beggar is not an inconvenience, but a person who is loved by God.

 “Make sure that you look the person in the eyes, reminding [yourself] that they are made in the image of God and are as worthy of love, respect and dignity as anyone else,” says Andrew.

-If I could leave you with an encouragement on this topic, it would be this: Don’t close off your heart when you’re in the situation of being asked to give to beggars.
+Remember, not giving money or gifts to beggars doesn’t mean turning your back on them.
+If I could leave you with one piece of encouragement, it would be this: Don’t close off your heart when you’re in the situation of being asked to give to beggars.
 “Do to others whatever you would like them to do to you” (Matthew 7:12).
 Keep your heart soft, and open to the Holy Spirit.
 Allow yourself to be challenged and moved, and, most of all, talk about it with others and seek out your own revelation.

 Words by Michael Cauchi